barryclark/jekyll-now/_posts/2016-02-02-Hiring-a-Great-Technical-Team-Part-3.md

 ---
 layout: post
-title: Hiring a Great Technical Team (Part 3/3)
+title: "Hiring a Great Technical Team (Part 3/3)"
-excerpt_separator: <!--more-->
+author: stelios
 tags: [hiring, team creation, job description, candidate search]
+categories: [Engineering, Leadership, Hiring]
+featured:
+description: "People are THE most important element in any company.
+This series of articles discusses some approaches and techniques in finding great people."
+image: assets/images/hiring-team/christina-wocintechchat-com-vzfgh3RAPzM-unsplash.jpg
 ---

+You have built a nice hiring pipeline: the job description is on point, recruiters are out there bringing in relevant, filtered CVs, you have the questions and checks to get a good assessment of incoming candidates.

 ## Keeping track of candidates

-So you have built a nice hiring pipeline: the job description is on point, recruiters are out there bringing in relevant, filtered CVs, you have the questions and checks to get a good assessment of incoming candidates.

 So you are there, right?